Kirsi I. Stjerna, Ph.D.

 Kirsi Stjerna, a native of Finland, is a Lutheran theologian engaged in critical and compassionate examination of the relevance of Luther's freedom theology for the contemporary world.
 Educated in Helsinki University, Finland, with the late Tuomo Mannermaa and in Boston University with Carter Lindberg, she has broad interests in the Reformation scholarship and with the sources in Christian theology.
 Her book Women and the Reformation (Wiley 2008) broke new ground by bringing women's theological voices to the conversation.
-Her most recent work has focused on Luther's theology and purging it from its anti-Jewish ingredients.
+In her Luther scholarship, she has focused on theology of faith and sacraments, and critical uprooting of antisemitism in Christian argumentation.
 The Annotated Luther, Vol. I-VI (Fortress, 2015-2017) was a major undertaking that saw its completion in the Reformation anniversary year.
 In 2021 she published Lutheran Theology: A Grammar of Faith (Bloomsbury/T&T Clark) for classroom use.

 First Lutheran, Los Angeles/Southwest California Synod Professor of Lutheran History and Theology, Chair, Pacific Lutheran Theological Seminary, Berkeley.
 2015-ongoing.

 Core Doctoral Faculty, Graduate Theological Union, Berkeley: Theology and Ethics department.
 Historical and Cultural Studies of Religion/Spirituality (Chair, 2022-).
 2016-ongoing.

 Docent, Theological Faculty, University of Helsinki, Finland: History of Christianity and Gender; Theology and Luther.
 2014-ongoing.